-You can see the attributes of each person in the Customer Profile Viewer:
+You can see the attributes of each persona in the Persona Management landing page:

-- TroyInboundWeb is a 26-year-old chef who became a customer of U+ Bank 3 months ago, and his annual income is 13652. - BarbaraInboundWeb is a 32-year-old engineer who became a customer of U+ bank a month ago, and her annual income is 14452. - JohnInboundWeb is a 45-year-old IT employee who became a customer of U+ Bank 3 months ago, and his annual income is 14426.
+- Mature Low Risk Financially Invulnerable is a 32-year-old engineer who became a customer of U+ bank a year ago, and her annual income is 14452. - Young Low Risk Financially Vulnerable persona is a 26-year-old chef who became a customer of U+ Bank 3 months ago, and his annual income is 13652.